Apply For a Home

 Housing Need: They must currently live in sub-standard housing with structural defects, health hazards, other unsafe conditions, or housing that is simply too small for the family.

-Affordability Need: Each family has a household income that falls within Habitat’s guidelines and shows an ability to repay the interest-free loan.
+Affordability Need: Each family has a household income that falls within Habitat’s guidelines and shows an ability to repay the mortgage.

 Every Partner Family adult (age 18 and up) is required to perform a minimum of 250 hours of volunteer work known as "sweat equity" within the Habitat organization before moving into their home.
 Sweat equity is an exciting learning experience in which Partner Families work with family, neighbors, and friends to build other Partner Families’ homes as well as their own.
 Working alongside volunteers and future neighbors to build their home and community is one of the most rewarding aspects of Habitat for Humanity for Partner Families.
 Besides working on the construction site, there are many other ways to complete sweat equity hours such as working at the Habitat for Humanity ReStore, helping in the LAHFH office, and attending classes on home maintenance and financial fitness.

-Habitat for Humanity does not give handouts, but instead provides simple, decent and affordable homes to families in need.
-Click here to read other frequently asked questions about Habitat.
+Habitat for Humanity does not give handouts, but instead partners with families in need to provide a simple, decent and affordable homes.

 How to apply